Skip to content

 Use cases

-Use cases now span apps, channels, local machines, private networks, and sandboxes.
+Use cases across apps, channels, private systems, and product workflows.

 Personal productivity